Carpk/ShawnKlein/_posts/2016-08-10-java-basics.md

 This post is intended for people with work working knowledge of Object Oriented Programming, and some basic Java skill.
 We touch on the topic of keywords and thier usage, some commonly used classes, and some light troubleshoting skill.

-To creae a runnable Java object, we need to compile our source code.
+To create a runnable Java object, we need to compile our source code using `javac` and our `.java` file.
 After compiled, we have Java _bytecode_, that can be ran on numerous devices.

 ````
 ~$ javac Test.java